-- d. provide a high-level of efficiency in water consumption, including rainwater harvesting and recirculation for irrigation purposes; - e. enhance indoor air quality; - f. contain or facilitate the future installation of plug-ins for electric vehicles; - g. use environmentally preferable building materials, high-renewable and recycled content building products, and certified sustainably harvested lumber; - h. provide water efficient and drought resistant landscaping, which should include the use of native plants and xeriscaping; - i. maximize permeable surfaces, including the provision of permeable driveways; - j. incorporate green roofs into building design; - k. reduce construction waste and divert construction waste from landfill; and, - I. promote Energy Star qualified development. - 9.1.3.3.
-That until such time as Green Development Standards are adopted by Council, all applications for an Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, and/or Site Plan Approval are encouraged to submit a Sustainable Development Report, indicating how the various elements contained in policy 9.1.3.2 are being applied, and describing any other sustainable initiatives being implemented in the development.
+Development Standards and, where appropriate, specific standards will be established to: - c. provide a high-level of efficiency in energy consumption; - d. maximize solar gains and be constructed in a manner that facilitates future solar energy installations; - e. include or facilitate future on-site renewable energy systems; - f. provide a high-level of efficiency in water consumption, including rainwater harvesting and recirculation for irrigation purposes; - g. enhance indoor air quality; - h. contain or facilitate the future installation of plug ins for electric vehicles; - i. use environmentally preferable building materials, high-renewable and recycled content building products, and certified sustainably harvested lumber; - j. provide water efficient and drought resistant landscaping, which should include the use of native plants and xeriscaping; - k. maximize permeable surfaces, including the provision of permeable driveways; - . incorporate green roofs into building design; - m. reduce construction waste and divert construction waste from landfill; and, - n.k. promote Energy Star qualified development. - 9.1.3.2.
+That in developing the Green Development Standards outlined in policy 9.1.3.1, the policies related to sustainable buildings in the York Region Official Plan will be applied, including a minimum of:. - a.
+Grade-related (3 storeys or less) residential buildings achieve a minimum performance level that is equal to an ENERGY STAR® standard; - Mid- and high-rise (4 storeys and greater) residential and non-residential buildings, with the exception of industrial buildings, shall be designed to achieve 25% greater energy efficiency than the Model Nation Energy Code for Buildings; and - c.
+All new buildings achieve 10% greater water conservation than the Ontario Building Code. - 9.1.3.3.
+That until such time as Green Development Standards are adopted by Council, all applications for an Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, and/or Site Plan Approval are encouraged required to submit a Sustainable Development Report, indicating how the sustainable building policies of the York Region Official Plan are being met, and how the various elements contained in policy 9.1.3.29.1.3.1 are being applied, and describing any other sustainable initiatives being implemented in the development.